 On September 11, 2003, I was nine months pregnant.
 I watched the 9/11 news coverage all morning before meeting my realtor to pick up the keys to our new house.

 On September 11, 2006, I watched the news coverage as I tried to get my son ready for his first day of preschool.
 A total disaster of a day – he cried the entire four hours of school and I cried listening to him cry as I sat in the preschool office unable to leave the building.

-Eight years ago today I left a part-time job in event planning to go off on my own to explore a new direction in health, fitness, and freelance writing (which ultimately brought me back to the event industry).
+Nine years ago today I left a part-time job in event planning to go off on my own to explore a new direction in health, fitness, and freelance writing (which ultimately brought me back to the event industry).
 It really couldn’t have been a happier time and major turning point in my life yet at the same time, I didn’t forget and will never forget.

-We are lucky to have people in our country who are brave enough to risk their lives (and dedicate their entire being) to fighting for our safety and freedom to protect us — because that’s truly what it takes, even all these years later, to continue to prevent such tragedies from happening again.
+We are lucky to have people serving in our country who are brave enough to risk their lives (and dedicate their entire being) to fighting for our safety and freedom to protect us — because that’s truly what it takes, even all these years later, to continue to prevent such tragedies from happening again.